Company Can’t Pay PAYE To HMRC

 If you’re concerned about any of the above and currently pressured with PAYE debts, please call one of our confidential advisers for a free consultation on 0800 612 5448.

 Directors exposure to not paying PAYE while insolvent!

 Company Directors should be aware that owing PAYE is an indication of a company potentially insolvent.
-Trading whilst insolvent can potentially expose directors personally liable for debts of the company should it fail.
-If this is proven by a liquidator, and wrongful trading is found, then HMRC may issue a Personal Liability Notice (PLN).
+Trading whilst insolvent can potentially expose directors personally liable for debts of the company if it fails.
+If this is proven by a liquidator, and wrongful trading is found, HMRC may issue a Personal Liability Notice (PLN).

 Ensure you maintain contact with the Business Payment Support Service at the HMRC.